-- "America's Best Colleges" 2014 Edition, published in the U.S. News and World Report, ranks HPU No. 1 among regional colleges in the South and No. 1 among "Up-and-Coming" Schools.
-HPU also ranked No. 1 for undergraduate teaching. - · Forbes ranks HPU in its top list of America's Best Colleges. - Parade Magazine puts the university on it's A-List of Large Private Colleges. - HPU is on the John Templeton Foundation List of Colleges that Encourage Character Development. - HPU has been selected, for the third time, in the list of "Colleges of Distinction for exemplary commitment to the Four Distinctions: Engaged Students, Great Teaching, Vibrant Communities and Successful Outcomes. - HPU is the only university in North Carolina and one of 110 in the world designated as an "All-Steinway School." - The Sierra Club recognized HPU as one of the top "greenest" schools in the country. - HPU is designated as a "Tree Campus USA" college for five consecutive years.
+- For the fourth consecutive year, "America's Best Colleges," published in the U.S. News and World Report, ranked HPU No. 1 among regional colleges in the South.
+In addition, HPU was identified as the "Most Innovative Regional College in the South." - Forbes ranks HPU in its top list of America's Best Colleges. - Parade Magazine puts the university on its A-List of Large Private Colleges. - HPU is on the John Templeton Foundation List of Colleges that Encourage Character Development. - HPU has been selected, for the sixth time, in the list of "Colleges of Distinction" for exemplary commitment to four distinctions: engaged students, great teaching, vibrant communities, and successful outcomes. - The 2015 Niche Best Campus rankings put HPU in the No. 5 spot out of 2,245 public and private institutions across the country. - PayScale.com ranked HPU No. 4 among private institutions in North Carolina for high "Return on Investment." - The Sierra Club recognized HPU as one of the "greenest" schools in the country. - HPU is designated as a "Tree Campus USA" college for seven consecutive years.